pnp/prompt-master/Documentation/Deployment-guide.md

 Ensure that the app opens at the start screen and is ready for play.

+## Step 8 (Optional): Import sample challenges

+Sample challenges can be found in the [Challenges.csv](/Challenges.csv) file.

+Simply create the corresponding list items in the 'Challenges' list as per the csv, the Image column references the appropriate image in the [ChallengeImages](/Documentation/Images/ChallengeImages/) folder.

 ### Deployment is now complete - enjoy using Prompt Master!